 I feel passionately about our fantastic village school and I am very proud of our achievements and values and most of all, of our children.
 I feel honoured to be part of such a motivated and committed team of governors and teachers here at St Peters and I look forward to continuing with the excellent progress made in recent years to make this a truly outstanding school!

 I moved to Helperby in the summer of 2013 with my husband Miles after several years working together in Antarctica.
 Keen to contribute to the community and use my experience as a maths teacher, I became a school governor a year later.
 We have 2 young children, both of whom attend St Peter’s and I am working as a maths teacher at King James’ school in Knaresborough.
 I also work privately, tutoring children who require extra maths support up to GCSE level.
 I have recently been elected as co-vice-chair of the governing body and as part of this I am working closely with the chair and the head teacher to ensure our key leadership objectives are being met.
 I am also the link governor for Maths and am working with staff to develop the maths action plan and raise standards in maths throughout the school.
 St Peter’s is a wonderful, warm and inclusive school and I feel so lucky to be able to contribute to its continuing success.

-I joined the Board of Governors as a parent governor in 2015.
-I live in Helperby with my husband with two children, the youngest of whom is in Year 4 at St Peter’s.
-We’ve lived here for eight years and enjoy playing an active part in village life.
+I joined the Board of Governors as a parent governor in 2015 and then took on the role of Associate Governor in September 2019.
+I live in Helperby with my husband with two children, the youngest of whom is in Year 5 at St Peter’s.
+We’ve lived here for nine years and enjoy playing an active part in village life.
 We really value the school and sense of community it provides and for me, serving as a school governor is an exciting opportunity to make a positive contribution to the school, sharing both my perspectives as a parent and my professional experience in museum and heritage education, something I am equally passionate about!